 If you’re looking for a work order based on work order ID, date of work, or address, or phone number, use the work order page.
 The work order page allows the user to search these fields for all work orders, and allows you to open the record directly from the table.
 Double-click on a record to open it.

+Moving a Work Order to a different employer

+Sometimes duplicate Employer records are created.
+You may forget to search for the Employer before creating the record, or the Employer’s name or phone number may be incorrect, causing a the record not to be found when you search for it.
+To clean up the duplicate Employer, a Manager needs to move all the Work Orders from the duplicate Employer to the true Employer record and then delete the duplicate Employer.
+To move a Work Order:

+Open the duplicate Employer record

+Open a Work Order from the duplicate record

+Click on the Change Employer button